grinnell-cs/csc151-images/pages/syllabus.md

 If your two primary grades are at different levels (e.g., projects at the B level and learning assessments at the A level), you will generally earn a grade between the two, with the particular level dependent on where in the range of each you fall.
 Note that if you receive a C on one primary grade and an A on the other, your base grade will be a B-.

-Your grade may also be affected by reading problems, labs, and tokens.
+Your grade may also be affected by reading problems, labs, metacognitive reflections, and tokens.

 Note that Grinnell does not permit grades of C-, D+, or D-.
 A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.

-**Reading problems and laboratory assignments**
+**Reading problems, laboratory assignments, and metacognitive reflections**

-You are allowed to miss up to three reading problems and three lab assignments in the semester without penalty.
-If you miss more than three reading problems or labs, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems/labs you miss.
+You are allowed to miss up to six total reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
+If you miss more than reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
+Excesses of one also result in a loss.
 For example,

+* If you miss four reading problems, one lab, and one reflection, you've missed *six* total things and there is *no penalty*.
-* If you miss four reading problems and no more than three labs, your overall letter grade drops by one-third, such as from a B to a B- or from an A- to a B+.
+* If you miss three reading problems, three labs, and two reflections, you've missed *eight* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
+* If you miss three reading problems, two labs, and two reflections, you've missed *seven* total things, which is one more than you are permitted.
+Once again, *your total letter grade drops by one-third*.
+* If you miss three reading problems, four labs, and two reflections, you've missed *nine* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
+* If you miss ten reading problems, zero labs, and zero reflections, yo've missed *ten* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a D (there is no C-).

+I hope that you will do your best to miss as few reading problems, labs, and reflections as possible.

 ### Redos